Anichi Moon。

 Founded by Taiwanese dancemaker Ching-I Chang after seven visa applications and over two decades of working in the U.S., the festival is rooted in the lived experiences of immigrant artists.
 Co-supported by Penelope J. Armstead, creator of Peachkrayz Presents, Inter-grant Fest centers artistic authenticity, cultural exchange, and community care.

-We support artists across different immigration experiences, with a special focus on artists navigating the O-1 artist visa process by providing ongoing opportunities to present work, build visibility, and grow within a supportive community.
+We support artists across different immigration experiences, with a special focus on artists navigating the O-1 artist visa process.
+With today's increasingly challenging obstacles of immigration processes, the Inter-grant Festival provides direct support to artists, through critical ongoing opportunities to present work, build visibility, and community building.

 Inter-grant Fest is committed to sustained artistic support, creating space for immigrant artists and audiences to connect through performance, shared stories, and cultural dialogue.